apache/doris-website/versioned_docs/version-2.1/table-design/data-model/unique.md

 ## Merge-on-Read

-The table creation statement for Merge-on-read is as follows:
+The table creation statement for Merge-on-Read is as follows:

 ```
 CREATE TABLE IF NOT EXISTS example_tbl_unique